Classification of Lagrangian planes in generalised Kummer manifolds: Results

-On planes arising from this construction we can calculate the class of a line by means of the projection formula: \begin{prop} Let $R\in H_2(X,\Z)$ be the class of a line on the lagrangian plane $\PP$ obtained by the spherical lattice $\Hcal$.
-Let $s,t\in \Hcal$ be the two \pit classes realising the minimum, as in the construction of \cref{construction}.\\ Then $R=\pm \dual\theta(s)$, where $\theta$ is the Mukai homomorphism.\\ Moreover, crossing $\mathcal{W}_\Hcal$, $R$ changes sign: so $\PP$ is extremal. \proof Up to exchanging names, we can suppose $\phi(S)< \phi(T)$.\\ Take $\mathcal{C}$ a curve in $\M{\sigma}{v}$.\\ Then To prove the claim it is enough to assume $w\in v^\perp$.\\ So in our case, if $R$ is the class of a certain $\PP^1\subset\M{\sigma}{v}$ then
+The second statement follows from the first.
+Since each fibre is contained in one of the fibres of the Albanese map, it is either contained in $\K\sigma v$ or disjoint.
+If the planes were not isolated then we would get a deformation of the Lagrangian plane inside the Kummer.
+But this is not possible because of \cref{rigidity} \endproof \end{prop} \begin{rmk} Since all the lagrangian planes in $\K \sigma v\cap U$ are fibers of the same bundle, the class of a line contained in one of them is the same as the class of a line contained in any other. \end{rmk} On planes arising from this construction, we can calculate the class of a line by means of the projection formula.
+The argument is the same as in \cite[discussion after Lemma 16]{Bakker} but we reproduce it for clarity.
+In the following lemma, $R\in H_2(S,\Z)$ is the class of a line on the Lagrangian plane $\PP$ obtained by the $\PP$-type lattice $\Hcal$ and $a,b\in \Hcal$ are the two \pit classes realising the minimum, as in the construction of \cref{construction}. \begin{prop} With the notation above, $R=\pm \dual\theta(a)$ where $\theta$ is the Mukai homomorphism.
+Moreover, $\PP$ is extremal. \proof Denote $(A,B)$ the pair of J-H factors of objects in $\PP$ for a generic condition $\sigma_0\in \cal W_{\cal H}$.
+Without loss of generality, we can assume $v(A)=a$,$v(B)=b$ and $\phi(A)< \phi(B)$.
+Take $\mathcal{C}$ a curve in $\M{\sigma}{v}$.
+Then To prove the claim it is enough to assume $w\in v^\perp$.
+If $R$ is the class of a certain $\PP^1\subset\M{\sigma}{v}$ then

 By projection formula, we can write (in K-theory):